echochio-tw/gotetris/README.md

-# gotetris: Tetris Written in Go
+# gotetris: Tetris Written in Go copy from jjinux

 This is a console-based version of Tetris written in Go.